adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 #### {{other-acceptable-ads[Subheadline in "Specific criteria"] Other Acceptable Ads formats? }}
 {{new-format["Other Acceptable Ads formats" text in "Specific criteria"] Are your ads displayed on alternative screens, or are you convinced that you have an innovative Acceptable Ads format which doesn't fit the ads outlined above? <a href="mailto:acceptableads@adblockplus.org">Let us know!</a>}}

-<span class="footnote-reference">1</span> {{primary-content[footnote in "Other Acceptable Ads formats"] The 'Primary Content' is defined as (based on <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main">Mozilla's description</a> of the <main\> HTML element): The Primary Content consists of content that is directly related to, or expands upon the central topic of a document or the central functionality of an application.
+<sup>1</sup> {{primary-content[footnote in "Other Acceptable Ads formats"] The 'Primary Content' is defined as (based on <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main">Mozilla's description</a> of the <main\> HTML element): The Primary Content consists of content that is directly related to, or expands upon the central topic of a document or the central functionality of an application.
 This content should be unique to the document, excluding any content that is repeated across a set of documents such as sidebars, navigation links, copyright information, site logos, and search forms (unless, of course, the document's main function is a search form).}}
 {: #primary-content }

-<span class="footnote-reference">2</span> {{screen-desktop[footnote in "Other Acceptable Ads formats"] The 'common screen size' for desktop is 1366x768, based on data from <a href="http://gs.statcounter.com/#desktop-resolution-ww-monthly-201401-201412">StatCounter</a>.}}
+<sup>2</sup> {{screen-desktop[footnote in "Other Acceptable Ads formats"] The 'common screen size' for desktop is 1366x768, based on data from <a href="http://gs.statcounter.com/#desktop-resolution-ww-monthly-201401-201412">StatCounter</a>.}}
 {: #screen-desktop }

-<span class="footnote-reference">3</span> {{screen-mobile[footnote in "Other Acceptable Ads formats"] The 'common screen size' for mobile is 360x640, based on data from <a href="http://gs.statcounter.com/#mobile_resolution-ww-monthly-201401-201412">StatCounter</a>.}}
+<sup>3</sup> {{screen-mobile[footnote in "Other Acceptable Ads formats"] The 'common screen size' for mobile is 360x640, based on data from <a href="http://gs.statcounter.com/#mobile_resolution-ww-monthly-201401-201412">StatCounter</a>.}}
 {: #screen-mobile }

-<span class="footnote-reference">4</span> {{screen-tablets[footnote in "Other Acceptable Ads formats"] The 'common screen size' for tablets is 768x1024, based on data from <a href="http://gs.statcounter.com/#tablet-resolution-ww-monthly-201401-201412">StatCounter</a>.}}
+<sup>4</sup> {{screen-tablets[footnote in "Other Acceptable Ads formats"] The 'common screen size' for tablets is 768x1024, based on data from <a href="http://gs.statcounter.com/#tablet-resolution-ww-monthly-201401-201412">StatCounter</a>.}}
 {: #screen-tablets }

 ## {{ about-no-third-party-heading[heading] What are Acceptable Ads without third-party tracking? }} {: #privacy-friendly-acceptable-ads }